akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 BACKGROUND

 The background for this project as a whole is detailed in the project README.
-In short, for this first acquisition, we want to focus on  providing value to our beneficiaries and constituents.
+In short, for this first acquisition, we want to focus on providing value to our beneficiaries and constituents and provide a means to transition to a modular procurement model and agile development methodology.
 The product team has decided that building a robust person search would create a positive impact in a way that introduces the least risk to existing systems.
 We will learn a lot during this first acquisition that will help us tackle more invasive and risky acquisitions later on.

 OBJECTIVES